amirsoleimani7/reverse_shell/README.md

 # reverse_shell

-reverse shell implementation using pythonfor a network course
+a reverse shell implementation using python for computer networking course